JoshuaPyron/NDCHoloLensDocumentation/Documentation.md

 4. Finally open up the real picture and the screenshot together in a photo editing program and rotate, scale, crop, and do whatever you have to do to make it look good.
 Then export.

 > **Note:** The Screenshot size will depend on the size of the Game window when the screenshot is taken, so thats why I suggest you maximize it

+### HoloLens Development Setup
+In your HoloLens, go to Settings>Update & Security>For Developers.
+Turn on Developer Mode and Device Portal.

 ## Recommended Links
 [Easings.net](http://easings.net/) - For easy viewing of different ease functions